 STEP 6: Export table data

-In this last step, we will check how record data containing a table is exported.
+In this last step, check how record data containing a table is exported.
 The format in which records with tables are exported is a little confusing at first.

 Add 3 records to the Expense Report App, and make sure to add a few lines to the Expense Details table of each record.

-Use the below command in your command line to export the table data to a CSV file:
+Use the below command in the command line to export the table data to a CSV file:

 Below is how the exported result in the CSV file would look like: